mconour/options-calculator/README.md

 ## Python Resources

-To facilitate the calculations and enhance the user experience, TradeWise leverages several Python libraries:
+To facilitate the calculations and enhance the user experience, this calculator leverages several Python libraries:

 - Pandas: For data analysis and manipulation
 - Numpy: Supporting multi-dimensional arrays and matrices